Armenian Quarter: Israeli period

-Jewish settlement
+Post-1967 land expropriation and settler expansion

 A map of the southern part of the Old City showing the four quarters and the area within the Armenian Quarter expropriated (in dark blue) for the reconstruction of an extended Jewish Quarter in 1968 (according to the Palestinian Academic Society for the Study of International Affairs).

 During the Jordanian rule of eastern Jerusalem (1948–67), no Jews were allowed to live in the Old City.
+Following the 1967 war and the Israeli occupation of East Jerusalem, the Israeli government in April 1968 formally expropriated 116 dunams (29 acres) of the Old City to build and expand the Jewish Quarter.
+This expropriation encroached significantly onto the historic boundaries of the Armenian Quarter, resulting in the confiscation of Armenian church properties, commercial shops, and residential buildings.

-Since the start of Israeli rule of the Old City in 1967, the Jewish Quarter has expanded by some 40% and by 2000, 71 (12%) or 81 (14%) of the 581 properties in the Armenian Quarter were owned by Jews.
-The Armenian community is concerned that the Jewish Quarter "will expand as the number of Jews in the Old City continues to grow while the Armenian population withers."
+Between 1967 and 2000, the physical footprint of the Jewish Quarter increased by approximately 40%, with Israeli state authorities and right-wing settler organizations acquiring 71 to 81 of the 581 properties within the remaining Armenian Quarter.
+The Armenian community has consistently expressed concern that the Jewish Quarter "will expand as the number of Jews in the Old City continues to grow while the Armenian population withers."
 The location of the Armenian Quarter athwart the main access roads between the Israeli-controlled West Jerusalem and the holy sites within the Jewish Quarter and the Western Wall has made Armenian properties a prime real estate in Israeli eyes.